How I Reclaimed A Good Night’s Sleep

 If you can’t ditch the screens totally, don’t panic

 You know that avoiding screens is a key to better, easier sleep, but maybe you can’t totally unplug due to your reality and responsibilities.
-In that case, it’s best to at least try to limit specific kinds of screentime that can be triggering.
+In that case, it’s best to at least try to limit specific kinds of screen time that can be triggering.
 For example, can you avoid opening your email app, in favour of just texting people who might need you around your bedtime?
-Can you do the NYT Crossword puzzle app but avoid social media and news outlets?
+Can you do your daily Wordle but avoid social media and news outlets?
 Can you turn off the TV in favour of listening to a podcast?

 “In the last few years, it’s become even more prevalent that a lot of people will watch a certain news station or go on TikTok before going to bed, causing them to have terrible insomnia,” Dr. Khosla says.
 So, if you must be on screens, try to interact with media that won't jack up your emotions, she says.
 Rather than watching the news, which will just get you riled up about the state of the world, try a sitcom rerun on Netflix.